Hexham and Allendale Railway: Allendale

 The Beaumont Lead Company was operating at Allendale, 12 miles east of Alston.
 The Alston branch was of no benefit to it, and it continued to convey its output by road down to Haydon Bridge on the Newcastle and Carlisle Railway, while its competitors now had the advantage of a railway connection.
 The company was owned by Wentworth Blackett Beaumont and on 31 August 1864 he chaired a meeting in Allendale to promote a locally financed railway to Hexham, on the N&CR.
 The Greenwich Hospital Estates, trading as the London Lead Company had a lead smelting plant at Langley, and had become major proprietors of smelting facilities in the area and they supported the scheme, being prepared to invest £10,000.
 Beaumont stated that he would invest £20,000.

-The company's manager was Thomas J Bewicke, and he arranged a survey; although a steep and continuous gradient of 1 in 40 was required there were no major engineering difficulties and no landowner opposition, and the North Eastern Railway was amenable to a junction being made with its main line.
+The company's manager was Thomas J. Bewicke, and he arranged a survey; although a steep and continuous gradient of 1 in 40 was required there were no major engineering difficulties and no landowner opposition, and the North Eastern Railway was amenable to a junction being made with its main line.
 The line was to run from Hexham to Allendale, with a 7-mile extension to Allenheads.
-Parliamentary plans were deposited in November 1864; the Bill was unopposed and received the Royal Assent on 19 June 1865.
+Parliamentary plans were deposited in November 1864; the bill was unopposed and the Hexham and Allendale Railway Act 1865 (28 & 29 Vict. c. lxxxvii) received royal assent on 19 June 1865.

 Construction proceeded reasonably rapidly, although the deep embankment at Coastley Dene proved difficult to stabilise.
-The Parliamentary plans had shown the junction with the Newcastle and Carlisle Railway at about 400 yards west of Border Counties Junction, where the BCR diverged.
+The parliamentary plans had shown the junction with the Newcastle and Carlisle Railway at about 400 yards west of Border Counties Junction, where the BCR diverged.
 This was too far to control the junction to the Allendale from the Border Counties Junction signalbox, and a separate signalbox was inappropriate, so informal arrangements were made to make the junction close to the Border Counties Junction and within the control of that signalbox.

 The company had difficult raising capital; the large subscriptions taken by Beaumont, the Greenwich Hospital and certain other principals with an interest in the line were not matched by individual subscriptions, and the decision was taken to stop construction about a mile short of Allendale, and not to proceed to Allenheads at all.